freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1240.1

-Add an else to your if statement for when the bike entered is available.
+If a bike isn't available or doesn't exist, they will be sent to the main menu.
+If they enter a bike that is available, you need to find out their phone number so you can see if they exist in the database or not.
 Echo the text `"What's your phone number?"`

 #### HINTS